CNoetzel/coffee-components-calculator/README.md

-# Coffee Machine Accessories Calculator
+# Coffee Components Calculator

-This project calculates the required coffee machine components based on the orders.
+This project calculates the required coffee ingredients based on the orders.

 The following table shows the ingredients for each type of coffee specialty.